aws-samples/terraform-eks-blueprints-kong-samples/examples/konnect-kic/README.md

-# Kong
+# Kong Konnect - KIC

-This example shows how to deploy kong konnect on Amazon EKS
+This example shows how to deploy Kong Konnect Kong Ingress Controller and Kong Gateway on Amazon EKS

 * Creates a new sample VPC, 3 Private Subnets and 3 Public Subnets
 * Amazon EKS Cluster and Amazon EKS managed node groups
-* Enables external-secrets module
-* Creates a namespace , service account with appropriate IRSA roles
+* Deploys Kong EKS Blueprints AddOn.

+The Kong Konnect KIC EKS Blueprint Addon will configure the following on  AWS EKS:
+* Create the namespace
-* Create SecretStore and ExternalSecret to fetch the AWS Secrets Manager secret as kubernetes Secrets
+* External Secrets Manager Operator via EKS Blueprint Addon framework and related configurations to use AWS Secrets Manager
-* Deploys Kong helm chart
+* Kong Konnect KIC and Kong Gateway dataplanes via the EKS Blueprint Addon framework

 ## How to Deploy